-Also built for defense purposes, Buffavento Castle is situated 950 m (3,100 ft) above the sea level overlooking the bay.
+Also built for defence purposes, Buffavento Castle is situated 950 m (3,100 ft) above sea level overlooking the bay.

 Climb to the top for incredible views of Northern Cyprus, but remember to bring comfortable shoes to do so, as the path can be rough.

-You’ll enjoy walking around the hallways and coming across big stone windows of the 11th century Byzantine architecture.
-One of the best places to visit in Kyrenia.
+You’ll enjoy walking around the hallways and coming across big stone windows of 11th-century Byzantine architecture—one of the best places to visit in Kyrenia.

 7. Mavi Köşk (Blue House)

 The story behind the former owner of this house is full of mystery.
 The Blue House was built by Byron Pavlides, a Greek Cypriot.
-His family dedicated to motor trade, and he was the main representative of General Motors, Vauxhall, and Opel in Cyprus during the 50s’ – 60s’.
-However, it is rumored that he was also very involved in contraband and smuggling arms, as a gun-runner for the EOKA.
+His family was dedicated to the motor trade, and he was the leading representative of General Motors, Vauxhall, and Opel in Cyprus during the 50s’ – 60s’.
+However, it is rumoured that he was also very involved in contraband and smuggling arms as a gun-runner for the EOKA.

-Apparently, the Blue House was built in its special location to have an ample view of the sea, where he could see the ships arriving with his weapons.
+Apparently, the Blue House was built in its unique location to have an ample view of the sea, where he could see the ships arriving with his weapons.